DCDave, 2020 Election: Kavanaugh Stabbed Supporters, Nation in the Back over Vote

 Looking back now at the great Presidential election theft of 2020, it becomes ever clearer that the best chance to bring it to a halt and reverse course was represented by the lawsuit of the state of Texas challenging the election result in the key swing states of Pennsylvania, Georgia, Michigan, and Wisconsin (summarized in the American Thinker here).
 Texas was joined by 126 members of the U.S. Congress and 17 state attorneys general in an amicus brief.
 The suit and the brief argue, I believe very persuasively, that authority granted by the Constitution to the state legislatures in choosing presidential electors was usurped by the executive branch in each of those states, creating novel voting systems that virtually invited voter fraud and that, in administering the vote, they practically assured that fraud did take place by, among other things, preventing proper observation of the voter count.
 They also argued that Texas had standing in the case because the election was national, not confined to choosing only representatives in the states in question, and the choice of electors by illegal means in those four states diluted the votes of the legally chosen electors in their own states.
 The Constitution provides that the Supreme Court is the only judicial body that can resolve disputes between states, so it had immediate jurisdiction.

-The suit was rejected by the Court on a 7 to 2 vote on the basis that the state of Texas did not have legal standing, that is to say, how the other states ran their elections was not properly any of Texas’s business.
+The suit was rejected by the Court on a 7 to 2 vote on the basis that the State of Texas did not have legal standing, that is to say, how the other states ran their elections was not properly any of Texas’s business.
 Those who want us to believe that the court ruled correctly point out that even the three new justices appointed by President Donald Trump voted with the majority.

 One can’t help but notice that the case they make is very similar to that made by those who would assure us that Deputy White House Counsel Vincent W. Foster, Jr., committed suicide.
 Even Independent Counsel Kenneth Starr concluded that he did.
 We had been sold the story that Starr, the former solicitor general in George H.W.
 Bush’s administration, was a hard-bitten conservative foe of the Clintons, not the Deep State swamp creature (who was later a member of Jeffrey Epstein’s legal team) that he clearly is.
 If Starr said that Foster was guilty of self-murder, then it surely had to be so, they wanted us to believe.